icopy-site/awesome/docs/awesome/awesome-machine-learning.md

 * [CNTK](https://github.com/Microsoft/CNTK) - Microsoft Cognitive Toolkit (CNTK), an open source deep-learning toolkit.
 Documentation can be found [here](https://docs.microsoft.com/cognitive-toolkit/).
 * [Couler](https://github.com/couler-proj/couler) - Unified interface for constructing and managing machine learning workflows on different workflow engines, such as Argo Workflows, Tekton Pipelines, and Apache Airflow.
 * [auto_ml](https://github.com/ClimbsRocks/auto_ml) - Automated machine learning for production and analytics.
 Lets you focus on the fun parts of ML, while outputting production-ready code, and detailed analytics of your dataset and results.
 Includes support for NLP, XGBoost, CatBoost, LightGBM, and soon, deep learning.
+* [dtaidistance](https://github.com/wannesm/dtaidistance) - High performance library for time series distances (DTW) and time series clustering.
 * [machine learning](https://github.com/jeff1evesque/machine-learning) - automated build consisting of a [web-interface](https://github.com/jeff1evesque/machine-learning#web-interface), and set of [programmatic-interface](https://github.com/jeff1evesque/machine-learning#programmatic-interface) API, for support vector machines.
 Corresponding dataset(s) are stored into a SQL database, then generated model(s) used for prediction(s), are stored into a NoSQL datastore.
 * [XGBoost](https://github.com/dmlc/xgboost) - Python bindings for eXtreme Gradient Boosting (Tree) Library.
+* [ChefBoost](https://github.com/serengil/chefboost) - a lightweight decision tree framework for Python with categorical feature support covering regular decision tree algorithms such as ID3, C4.5, CART, CHAID and regression tree; also some advanved bagging and boosting techniques such as gradient boosting, random forest and adaboost.
 * [Apache SINGA](https://singa.apache.org) - An Apache Incubating project for developing an open source machine learning library.
 * [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) - Book/iPython notebooks on Probabilistic Programming in Python.
 * [Featureforge](https://github.com/machinalis/featureforge) A set of tools for creating and testing machine learning features, with a scikit-learn compatible API.